Mystery Magical Special

 Mystery Magical Special (also known on screen as Marc Summers' Mystery Magical Tour) is an American television special aired on Nickelodeon.
 Advertised as a Halloween-themed program, the special was originally produced in 1988, but continued to air, often multiple times, every October for several years afterward, ceasing after 1996.

-Primarily, the special was designed to show off the talents of stage magicians Lance Burton and David Avadon, as well as capitalize on Marc Summers' then-newfound popularity as the host of the game show Double Dare.
-Actors Shiri Appleby, Jonathan Brandis and Trenton Teigen also appear, with John Astin makes a cameo appearance.
-Filming took place at The Magic Castle in Los Angeles, CA.
+Primarily, the special was designed to show off the talents of stage magicians Lance Burton and Tina Lenert, as well as capitalize on Marc Summers' then-newfound popularity as the host of the game show Double Dare.
+Actors Shiri Appleby, Jonathan Brandis and Trenton Teigen also appear, with Addams Family star John Astin making a cameo appearance.
+Filming took place at The Magic Castle in Los Angeles, California.